I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxva/ns-dxva-_dxva_extendedformat.md

 `VideoChromaSubsampling`

 Specifies the chroma encoding scheme for Y'Cb'Cr' data.
 The 4 bits are defined by an ORed combination of the enumerators in the <a href="..\dxva\ne-dxva-_dxva_videochromasubsampling.md">DXVA_VideoChromaSubsampling</a> enumeration type.

+`NominalRange`

+Specifies whether sample data includes headroom (values beyond 1.0 white) and toeroom (superblacks below the reference 0.0 black).
+The 3 bits are defined by one of the enumerators in the <a href="..\dxva\ne-dxva-_dxva_nominalrange.md">DXVA_NominalRange</a> enumeration type.

+`VideoTransferMatrix`

+Specifies the conversion matrix from Y'Cb'Cr' to (studio) R'G'B'.
+The 3 bits are defined by one of the enumerators in the <a href="..\dxva\ne-dxva-_dxva_videotransfermatrix.md">DXVA_VideoTransferMatrix</a> enumeration type.

 `VideoLighting`